Slow Cooker Venison Chili

 Use any cuts from the back legs or rump section of the deer.
 These tougher cuts lend themselves well to slow cooking to tenderize the meat.

 Another key to cooking these tougher cuts is to make sure that you remove all of the tendon that has multiple layers between the good meat.
-The tendon is hard to chew and your chili will not be as tender.
+The tendon is hard to chew, and the chili will not be as tender.

 The Origins of Chili con Carne

-As with a lot of dishes that we eat here in America, Chili con Carne is not a native dish from Mexico.
-Even though it is attributed to Mexico, like many dishes, immigrants probably modified an existing recipe to take advantage of locally sourced ingredients.
+As with many dishes we eat here in America, Chili con Carne is not a native dish from Mexico.
+Even though it is attributed to Mexico, immigrants probably modified an existing recipe to take advantage of locally sourced ingredients like many dishes.

-One account, attributes the dish to Sister Mary of Agreda of Spain.
-She was known as the Lady in Blue, and is said to have never left Spain.
-After a trance, she supposedly wrote down the recipe for stew, containing venison or antelope meat, according to What’s Cooking America.
+One account attributes the dish to Sister Mary of Agreda of Spain.
+She was known as the Lady in Blue and is said to have never left Spain.
+After a trance, she supposedly wrote down the recipe for a stew containing venison or antelope meat, according to UCatholic.

 Venison Chili vs. Beef Chili